-- Enter the following data: - > Destination IP Address The Destination IP Address is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - Gateway This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
-Select Enabled or Disabled for this entry on the Status pull-down list. - Click the Save button to make the entry take effect.
+- Destination Network The Destination Network is the address of the network or host that you want to assign to a static route. - > Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - ➤ Gateway - This is the IP Address of the gateway device that allows for contact between the Router and the network or host.